MicrosoftDocs/memdocs/windows-365/enterprise/in-development.md

 ### Cloud PC utilization report creation date<!--49175145-->

-In a future update, the Cloud PC utilization report will the Cloud PC creation date.
+In a future update, the Cloud PC utilization report will show the Cloud PC creation date.

 <!-- ***********************************************-->
 ## Provisioning